 With most property searches, there will be some challenges to overcome and that’s where Aus Property Professionals can help.
 We have the experience by doing this on a daily basis.
 With this particular client, his brief and budget would not suit his desire to have a freestanding house which was also relatively new with little or no work to be done, so it was time to educate him that we could find a townhouse that was large and just like a house.

 The property that we shortlisted was a brand new 4 bedroom, 2 bathroom townhouse which was the only 4 bedroom available in the area and the most spacious too.
 Understanding that our clients budget was $870,000 and the vendor was asking $900,000, we knew that we had to negotiate heavily on this one to secure the deal.

 During our initial inspection of the property, we had discovered some minor issues that needed to be rectified.
-Things like silicon around the kitchen bench top not adequate and some loose switches, so we made sure that all of these issues were fixed before settlement for our client.
+Things like silicon around the kitchen bench top inadequate and some loose switches, so we made sure that all of these issues were fixed before settlement for our client.

 The property we found was an off-market opportunity, a 4 bedroom townhouse with 2 parking spaces, 2 bathrooms and a good sized courtyard.
-Positioned on a quiet cul-de-sac within close proximity to the station in the exact suburb he wanted to live in, ticking most of our clients brief.
-Being larger than some of the more expensive houses we found and also brand new, ensured that our client was getting great value.
+Positioned on a quiet cul-de-sac within close proximity to the station in the exact suburb Matt wanted to live in, ticking most of his brief.
+Being larger than some of the more expensive houses we found and also brand new, ensured that Matt was getting great value.

 Our work didn’t end there.
-We also assisted him to arrange insurance on the property at a very competitive price, set up his utility accounts, provided guidance on moving and assisted with everything through to settlement.
+We also assisted Matt in arranging insurance on the property at a very competitive price, set up his utility accounts, provided guidance on moving and assisted with everything through to settlement.